-As of March 2018, the average price of a single-family home in Bozeman was 27% higher than the average price of a home sold in Belgrade.
+As of September 2019, the median price of a single-family home in Bozeman was 33% higher than the average price of a home in Belgrade.
 That’s a significant difference in price for two towns that are only 11 miles apart.
 So, what’s up with the home prices in Bozeman vs Belgrade?
 Let us break it down for you.

 BOZEMAN'S GROWING POPULARITY

 In the past several years, Bozeman has seen its fair share of fame with countless publications such as Conde Nast Traveler and the LA Times naming it one of the top places to visit.
 As a result, tourism in Bozeman is at an all-time high.
 Bozeman Yellowstone International Airport is the busiest airport in the state with nearly 1.2 million passengers per year, and Montana State University – a key to Bozeman’s thriving community, continues to reach record enrollment numbers year over year.
 Bozeman’s growing recognition has made it the fastest-growing town of its size in the nation.
 With this growth comes an increase in demand, which has pushed Bozeman home prices to record highs.

 BUT THE DEMAND IS NOT LIMITED TO BOZEMAN

 While the number of homes sold in Bozeman in the past year was more than double the number of homes sold in Belgrade, Belgrade’s growth has been far from stagnant.
 The number of homes sold in Belgrade has been steadily rising in the past year, and the median sale price of a single-family home has increased 53% in the last five years.
 With the median sold price of a single-family home in Belgrade at $335,000 compared to nearly $485,000 in Bozeman, many residents are choosing Belgrade as a less expensive alternative.

 SO, WHY ARE BOZEMAN PRICES SO MUCH HIGHER?